KI-ASIC-TUM/spiking-dft-cfar/README.md

 Implementation of a Spiking Neural Network solving the 1D and 2D Discrete Fourier Transform and the OS-CFAR detection algorithm for automotive radar raw data.

+This project shows a proof-of-concept of an SNN simulation able to replace the Fourier transform and object detection for radar data.
+The focus is not to offer an optimized implementation in neuromorphic hardware, so performance parameters like energy consumption and latency are not measured and optimized.
+Be also aware that the 2D implementation consumes a lot of memory resources and some computers might not be able to run it.

 The algorithm has been introduced in the following paper:

 _López-Randulfe, J., Duswald, T., Bing, Z., and Knoll, A. "Spiking Neural Network